Men, masculinities, and environmental issues

 Masculinity and nature

-It is thus often seen as ‘unmanly’ to care for the environment.
-This presents a major obstacle to tackling climate change, especially given that men continue to dominate positions of power in society.
-Eco-feminist theorists contend that this connects to the role of patriarchy in shaping Western industrial capitalism, in which masculinity is hierarchically associated with humanity, culture, and rationality, and femininity with animality, nature, and emotionality.
-These ideas underpin historical desires among (white, Western) men to ‘conquer’ and ‘own’ the land and exert dominance over the environment, and notions that men should be detached from nature and our own emotions.
+It is often seen as ‘unmanly’ to care for the environment.
+This presents a major obstacle to tackling issues such as climate change, especially given that men continue to dominate positions of power in society.
+Eco-feminist theorists contend that this connects to the interconnectedness of patriarchy and Western industrial capitalism, in which hierarchical dualisms associate masculinity with humanity, culture, and rationality, and femininity with animality, nature, and emotionality.
+This has led to (white, Western) men seeking to ‘conquer’ and ‘own’ the land, and notions that men should be detached from nature and their own emotions.
 Some have therefore drawn attention to the links between ecocide and men’s violence.
-Even among men advocating for climate action, there can be a reluctance to reflect on these gendered ideals.
-Hultman and Pulé use the term ‘ecomodern masculinities’ to refer to men such as Elon Musk who emphasise technological solutions whilst shying away from deeper social change to address the climate crisis.
+Even among men advocating for climate action, there can be a reluctance to reflect on these gendered ideals; Hultman and Pulé use the term ‘ecomodern masculinities’ to refer to those emphasising technological solutions whilst shying away from deeper social change.

 Resources: